 By the numbers: 2020 Year-End Holiday Travel Forecast

-For those who do make the personal decision to travel for the year-end holidays, the Auto Club urges them to know the risks and minimize them by taking the following steps:
+For those who travel for the year-end holidays, the Auto Club urges them to know the risks and minimize them by taking the following steps:

 - Bring along enough personal protective gear and hand sanitizer for all those traveling for each day of travel, as well as a thermometer to monitor your health.

 - Minimize your travel stops by bringing along your own snacks, food, and drinks.
 Use drive-throughs or curbside pickup at restaurants if you do stop.

 - Know the COVID-19 restrictions along the route you will be traveling and at your destination.
 You can quickly access them by mapping out your route at AAA.com/TripTik and using the COVID-19 restrictions feature.

 - Before you head out, be sure your vehicle is ready for the trip to avoid a breakdown along the way.
 The Auto Club expects to rescue more than 146,000 Southern Californians at the roadside during the 11-day holiday period.
 AAA makes it easy to request assistance – by phone, app or online – and members can track the service technician’s progress as they make their way to your vehicle.